openstack/ironic/doc/source/admin/agent-power.rst

 * Undeploy and rescue are not supported, you need to add BMC credentials first.

-* If any errors happens in the process, recovery will likely require BMC credentials.
+* If any errors happen in the process, recovery will likely require BMC credentials.

 * Only rebooting is possible through the API, power on/off commands will fail.